You Can Do Astronomy Logo

 Some people use their eyes to view the beauty of our world.
 Some people view the same beauty through their fingertips and then paint a picture of the world in their mind's eye.
 Noreen Grice makes the night sky accessible through tactile (touchable) celestial images.
 As you slide your fingers across the textures of these tactile pictures, you connect with each image both physically and emotionally.

 Tactile pictures are useful for all learners, regardless of their visual ability, because touchable images provide new opportunities to meet a variety of learning styles.
 Noreen Grice designs astronomy tactile images so people can better connect with the cosmos, whether they are sighted or blind.
-Here are examples of how blind and sighted people are using Noreen's tactile images.
+Here are examples of how blind and sighted people are using Noreen's tactile science images.

 National Solar Week, April 2010